jenjwong/expenseTrackr/README.md

 React components are tested with [Jest](https://facebook.github.io/jest/) with [Enzyme](https://github.com/airbnb/enzyme).
 Enzyme allows shallow rendering of components, making it easy to isolate tests.
 Shallow rendering in Enzyme renders components one level deep so a component can be tested in isolation of its child components.

-To execute the client test suite run:
+To execute the client test suite, in the client directory run:
 ```
 npm run test
 ```